zannloo/tp/docs/DeveloperGuide.md

 1. `ModelManager::groupChildOperation` - To generate a facade class specific to the current group, it also checks for the validity and presence of the specified group.
-2. `ModelManager::hasStudentWithId` - To check if the new student id is unique
+2. `ModelManager::hasStudentWithId` - To check if the new student id is unique.
-3. `GroupChildOperation::addChild` - To add the current student into the group
+3. `GroupChildOperation::addChild` - To add the current student into the group.

 Given below is an example usage scenario on how an existing user can create a student.